saurabh1088/notes/iOS/Performance/SwiftPerformance.md

 enought memory needs can fit into this value buffer.
 When memory requirement is large then Swift will allocate memory on heap and store reference on value buffer.

+An Existential Container contains:
+1. Inline Value Buffer: 3 words
+2. Reference to large values stored on Heap
+3. Reference to Value Witness Table
+4. Reference to Protocol Witness Table

 ### Value Witness Table
 The Value Witness Table manages the lifetime of value and there is one of those tables per type in a program.
 The Existential Container discussed above has a referece to the Value Witness Table.
 Also the Existential Container contains reference to the Protocol Witness Table.